alphagov/government-service-design-manual/service-manual/operations/operating-servicegovuk-subdomains.md

 It is good practice to have multiple 'environments' for the development, testing and live (aka production) versions of any service.
 The [development and testing environments](/service-manual/making-software/sandbox-and-staging-servers.html) allow the team to assess the correctness and quality of the service before it goes live.
 Typically, the subdomains used to access a development or testing instance of the service are structured in the same way as the subdomains used in the live version of the service.

-Therefore, you MAY [create other subdomains](/service-manual/domain-names/service-subdomain-names) of `servicename.service.gov.uk` for use in testing and development, such as `www-preview.` and `www-dev` or `www.preview.` and `www.dev.`.
+Therefore, you MAY [create other subdomains](/service-manual/domain-names/service-subdomain-names) of `servicename.service.gov.uk` for use in testing and development, such as `www.preview.` and `www.dev.`.
 If there's a compelling reason to use a non `.gov.uk` domain for testing and/or development subdomains, that’s also acceptable.

 Regardless of the domain name used, web-based services on testing and development domains (including APIs) should be protected by a username and password along the same lines as private alpha and beta releases.